Acknowledgements

 Cambridge University Press, the Natural History Museum (London), the Journal of Ornithology, Deutsche Ornithologen-Gesellschaft, Earth Sciences History, the Royal Society of Tasmania, the Society for the History of Natural History, the Societas Scientiarum Fennica Commentationes Biologicae, the Finska Vetenskaps-Societeten, the Bentham-Moxon Trust, the Suffolk Natural History Society, the Royal Society of Edinburg, Fabrizio Serra editore publishing house and the Natural History Museum of Denmark, Copenhagen, the American Philosophical Society, the Huntington Library, Oklahoma University Library and Fondation Martin Bodmer have granted important reproduction permissions.

-Richard Darwin Keynes (Darwin's great-grandson) kindly gave permission to reproduce works written and edited by him and Emma Darwin's diaries and other manuscripts.
-Janet Browne generously assisted with their online publication.
+Richard Darwin Keynes (Darwin's great-grandson) kindly gave permission to reproduce works written and edited by him and Emma Darwin's diaries and other manuscripts and presented copies of some of his own books and lent many of his copies of Darwin's books.

 The Master, Fellows and Scholars of Christ's College, Cambridge kindly gave permission to reproduce the Admissions Books and Record Books recording Darwin's presence in Christ's College.
 The College Honorary Keeper of the Archives, Geoffrey Thorndike Martin, graciously gave access to and helped scan the books and assisted in numerous ways.